gallg/adaptivesplit/README.md

 An extended, working example can be found in ["our example notebook"](notebooks/example.ipynb)

 ## Documentation
-The package documentation is available in the docs folder.
+The package documentation is available [here](https://pni-lab.github.io/adaptivesplit/).

 ## Installation
 The package can be installed in two simple commands: